Stromsöe, Randy James

 Active in Templeton, Calif.

-Collection Summary: An interview of Randy James Stromsöe conducted 2012 June 4 and 6, by Jo Lauria, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Stromsöe's home and studio, in Templeton, Calif.
+Collection Summary: An interview of Randy James Stromsöe conducted 2012 June 4-7 by Jo Lauria, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Stromsöe's home and studio, in Templeton, California.

-Biographical/Historical Note: Randy James Stromsöe (1954- ) is a metalsmith, and craftsman in Templeton, Calif.
-Jo Lauria (1954- ) is a curator and writer in Sherman Oaks, Calif.
+Biographical/Historical Note: Randy James Stromsöe (1954- ) is a metalsmith, and craftsman in Templeton, California.
+Jo Lauria (1954- ) is a curator and writer in Sherman Oaks, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.